lanpt0901/mvn-sotatek-lanpt/README.md

   > Handle price of search item to compare and sort list

 - ToDo:
-  > improve perfomance of project
+  > Improve perfomance of project

-  > handle more special case
+  > Handle more special case

 - Run:
 Run by testNG plugin in IDE (eclipse/intellij)